nayana487/storyteller/README.md

 - I should be able to see the feedback left by users
 - I should be able to see a list of users
 - I should be the only one able to edit communities
-- I should be able to edit or delete anything on the app (still in progress)
+- I should be able to edit or delete anything on the app

 # Possible Future Upgrades
 Style